General Sublicensee Eligibility Requirements

 In order to comply with county orders related to COVID-19, and to support the health of our residents and greater community, sublicensing requests will be limited to Stanford matriculated graduate students only.

-To be eligible to sublicense a space from a Stanford graduate student, a prospective sublicensee must be a current or incoming direct Stanford affiliate, or a temporary Stanford affiliate.
+To be eligible to sublicense a space in graduate housing, a prospective sublicensee must be a current or incoming direct Stanford affiliate.
 Only those who can show proof of Stanford affiliation are eligible to apply (proof of affiliation can be an offer of admission, a written job offer, a medical clerkship matching letter, a verification form signed by the affiliate's Stanford supervisor, proof of a minor child's Stanford affiliation, etc.)

-People not eligible to sublicense a space in graduate housing include minors, high school students, undergraduates, co-terminal students who have not used all four undergraduate guarantee years, and students’ family members, Stanford affiliates who are not in good standing with the University, and anyone not affiliated with Stanford.
+People not eligible to sublicense a space in graduate housing include minors, high school students, undergraduates not otherwise eligible for graduate housing, coterminal students who have not completed their senior year, and students’ family members, Stanford affiliates who are not in good standing with the University, and anyone not affiliated with Stanford.

 Temporary Stanford affiliates who will not be enrolled as students (summer visiting researchers, for example) must not be a minor, high school student, or undergraduate at their home institution.

 The following are examples of activities in which Stanford visitors might engage:

 - Providing administration services